 In the 1980s the power of computers had grown to the point where these overheads were no longer a problem, and today relational database management systems (DBMS) are available on local desktops, as well as large organizational database management servers.

-The techniques of entity-relationship (ER) modelling and the structuring of data in normalised tables have become popular with trained database administrators and designers, who routinely use relational DBMS to store huge volumes of organisational data with very high transaction rates.
+The techniques of entity-relationship (ER) modelling and the structuring of data in normalized tables have become popular with trained database administrators and designers, who routinely use relational DBMS to store huge volumes of organizational data with very high transaction rates.

 Although deceptively simple to design and operate, relational database simplicity for the end-user does fall down when it comes to running queries.
 Accessing data from relational databases may require complex joins of many tables and is distinctly non-trivial for untrained end-users, who may be forced to hire IT professionals to structure such queries in a query language, such as SQL.
 When queries of a writing nature are run, such as INSERT, DELETE and ALTER TABLE, the consequences of getting it wrong are greatly increased when they are employed on a live system environment.

 Figure 1 A typical 3D hypercube